Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Architecture Models

-\begin{itemize} \item {\em Scenario 1} shows a broker-dealer that has minimal integration with the central ADS.
-It receives CDM business events and transforms them into IDM business events which are then persisted in its internal data store (this corresponds to an extract, transform, load (ETL) pattern of extracting at the FMI ADS and then transforming and loading at the broker-dealer).
+\begin{itemize} \item The {\em }“scenario of first interim state using centralized ADS” shows a broker-dealer that has minimal integration with the central ADS.
+It receives CDM business events and transforms them into IDM business events, which are then carried through to its internal data store (this corresponds to an extract, transform, load (ETL) pattern of extracting at the FMI ADS and then transforming and loading at the broker-dealer).
 The IDM business events are then consumed by the broker-dealer’s trade applications.
 The CDM business events are also logged.
-Note there is no local ADS and the trade applications remain unchanged.
+Note that there is no local ADS and the trade applications remain unchanged.
 Reconciliation may be required between the broker-dealer’s internal data store and the CDM business events log.

-\item {\em Scenario 2} shows a broker-dealer that receives CDM business events and maintains its own local ADS including replicated trades from the central ADS.
-It retrieves CDM business events from its local ADS and transforms them into IDM business events, which are then persisted in its internal data store and consumed by its trade applications which remain unchanged.
+\item The {\em }“scenario of second interim state using centralized ADS” shows a broker-dealer that receives CDM business events and maintains its own local ADS including replicated trades from the central ADS.
+It retrieves CDM business events from its local ADS and transforms them into IDM business events, which are then carried through to its internal data store and consumed by its trade applications, which remain unchanged.
 Reconciliation may be required between the broker-dealer’s internal data store and its local ADS.

-\item {\em Scenario 3} shows a hybrid model in which some of the broker-dealer’s trade applications continue to consume IDM business events from its internal data store (as per Scenario 2) but other trade applications consume CDM business events directly from its local ADS (which includes replicated trades from the central ADS).
-This scenario illustrates the additional flexibility (resulting in some additional complexity) that may be required while a broker-dealer is transitioning from IDM to CDM.
+\item The {\em }“scenario of third interim state using centralized ADS” shows a hybrid model in which some of the broker-dealer’s trade applications continue to consume IDM business events from its internal data store (as per the “scenario of second interim state using centralized ADS”) but other trade applications consume CDM business events directly from its local ADS (which includes replicated trades from the central ADS).
+This scenario illustrates the additional flexibility (resulting in some additional complexity) that may be required while a broker-dealer is transitioning from an IDM to the CDM.

-\item {\em Scenario 4} shows a broker-dealer that has fully integrated with its local ADS (which includes replicated trades from the central ADS) and fully adopted the CDM internally, with its trade applications consuming CDM business events directly from that local ADS.
-This is the least complex centralised scenario and can be considered a target state for the centralised model of ADS using CDM.
+\item The {\em }“scenario of end state using centralized ADS” shows a broker-dealer that has fully integrated with its local ADS (which includes replicated trades from the central ADS) and fully adopted the CDM internally, with its trade applications consuming CDM business events directly from that local ADS.
+This is the least complex centralized scenario and can be considered an end state for the centralized model.

 \end{itemize}